Gerschtli/dwm-status/README.md

 ## Configuration

 The `config-file` can be a HJSON, JSON, TOML or YAML file.
-See in `examples/settings` for how examples filled with the default values.
+For each possible format a config file filled with the default values can be found in `examples/default-settings`.
 The type of file is determined by its suffix.

 ### General options